-A great programmer spends time polishing their work.
-They construct test cases, break down the problem’s complexity into smaller jobs, and think thoroughly about the subject at hand.
-Incompetent hackers, on the other hand, lack the will or talent to archive anything significant.
-You can’t determine which app is better than the other as a user of the app.
+A competent programmer invests time in refining their work.
+They construct test cases, simplify complex problems into smaller tasks, and think deeply about the subject at hand.
+In contrast, less skilled developers often lack the will or talent to achieve anything significant.
+As a user, it's difficult to determine which app is superior.

-When a developer makes a blunder, it rarely comes back to haunt them.
-There’s a chance you’ll get an offensive rating on the app store.
-If they commit a serious error, their management may hold them accountable.
-But, for the most part, nothing will happen.
-Some hackers may be able to patch the flaw, while others may create new ones.
-You won't be able to find them unless you run a comprehensive regression test.
+When a developer makes an error, the repercussions are usually minor.
+At worst, they might receive a poor rating on the app store.
+In more severe cases, management may hold them accountable.
+However, for the most part, there are no lasting consequences.
+Some developers may patch the flaws, while others may introduce new ones.
+You won't know unless you run comprehensive regression tests.

-Users are rarely aware of this.
-Developers were plagued by spaghetti code and an impossible number of defects.
-As a result, software programmers become unhappy, cynical, or both at the same time.
-It's no surprise that many of my friends switch sides and work in project management – less stress, higher income, and more predictable hours.
-They aren’t attempting to transform the world by delivering better software any longer.
+Users are largely unaware of these challenges.
+Burdened by spaghetti code and countless defects, software developers become disenchanted, cynical, or both.
+It's no wonder that many transition to project management roles, which offer less stress, higher income, and more predictable hours.
+They no longer aim to transform the world through better software.